Bulk Aviation Transport Tank

 Recently, SEI unveiled its new Aviation Pump Cart as a teammate to the BATT.
 Designed for remote airport locations, the Aviation Pump Cart allows one person to easily move the pump and its hoses over rough terrain to refill an aircraft quickly from a portable fuel tank or directly from the BATT.

 The BATT has won four awards to date — an international outstanding achievement award (technical category), an honours program award (industrial applications category) and a regional and national award for innovative new technology.

-Licenced in Canada and the United States
+Innovation Excellence Licensed in Canada and the United States

 To date, the BATT has been approved to carry the following fuel types: